greenfieldt/SpinnerTutorial/tutorial.md

 ```

 ## I put the best spin 🤦 on this I could ##
-Using the CDK is a powerful tool
+Using the CDK + Injection is a powerful tool and I'm out of puns.